Sainte Marie among the Iroquois: Museum closure

 In 2011, the museum and mission site were temporarily closed to the public.
 This was due to the Onondaga County Parks, led by the Parks Commissioner William Lansley, County Executive Joanne Moahoney, and retiring Onondaga County Legislature Chair James Rhinehart seeking to turn half of the second floor display area into rentable offices for the Onondaga County Soil & Water Conservation District.

-However, New York State has said that the parkland upon which the facility is on is protected by the LWCF (Land and Water Conservation Fund), due to the fund money used in the construction of the museum/visitor's center and thus designated for recreational park use only.
+However, New York State has said that the parkland upon which the facility is on is protected by the LWCF (Land and Water Conservation Fund), due to the fund money used in the construction of the museum/visitor center and thus designated for recreational park use only.
 In order for the Onondaga County Soil and Water Conservation District to move into the planned rentable space, an Alienation Act, related to Alienation (property law), must be passed in the New York State Senate and Assembly.
 Despite this, Matthew J. Millea, the Deputy County Executive for Physical Services for the Mahoney administration, insisted that the current project did not need to follow the LWCF.

 Due to the closure, and the locks being changed on the volunteers who provide all of the museum's programming, the popular Christmas Around the World event was canceled along with all other planned events.

 Skä•noñh - Great Law of Peace Center

 According to Onondaga County Parks, "As of January 1, 2013, the Onondaga Historical Association (OHA) took over management of the Onondaga County facility formerly known as 'Sainte Marie among the Iroquois' located on the eastern shore of Onondaga Lake.

-In November of 2015, the site reopened as Skä•noñh Center – Great Law of Peace Center, a Haudenosaunee (Iroquois) Heritage Site.
-Skä•noñh, is an Onondaga welcoming greeting meaning Peace and Wellness."
+The site reopened in November of 2015, having been renamed the Skä•noñh Center – Great Law of Peace Center, a Haudenosaunee (Iroquois) Heritage Site.